Bookbug Primary 1 Family Bag

-- A magnetic whiteboard and a set of magnetic numbers and a pen
+- A whiteboard, a set of magnetic numbers, and a pen

 Scottish Book Trust is delighted to be working again with CALL Scotland, which will provide accessible digital and audio versions of The Bookbug Picture Book Prize shortlist.
 For more information, visit their website here.